The Dramatic Resurgence of Heroin, and the Surprising Demographic

 Opioid pharmaceuticals are derived from opium; these include morphine, oxycodone, and hydrocodone.
 Heroin is also an opioid and as such has the same reaction in the brain-

 when they attach to the brain’s opiate receptor, they all cause a very similar effect.

 They give “both a positive reinforcement — the effect when you take the drug — but also very strong negative reinforcer, which is that you’ll feel very sick when you don’t have the drug, those two factors together make opioids extremely addictive.”

 The number of people reporting heroin use in the previous year increased between 2007 and 2012, from 373,000 to 669,000.
 Meanwhile, federal data from 2011 finds that nearly 80 percent of people who had used heroin in the past year had also previously abused prescription painkillers classified as opioids (also referred to as OPRs).

 The death rate from heroin overdose doubled in the 28 states from 2010 to 2012, increasing the number of deaths from 1,779 to 3,635.
 Comparing the same years, the death rate from OPR (Opiate Pain Reliever) overdose declined from 10,427 to 9,869 deaths.
-The overall drug overdose death rate increased 4.3%, from 13.0 to 13.6.
+The overall drug overdose death rate increased by 4.3%, from 13.0 to 13.6.
 Heroin death rates increased after 2010 in every subgroup examined.
 Heroin death rates doubled for males and females, whereas OPR death rates declined 12.4% in males and were unchanged in females.
 Heroin death rates increased for all age groups, whereas OPR death rates declined for age groups under 45 years old, yet increased for persons aged 55–64 years.